nf-core/proteinfold/docs/usage.md

 ## Running the pipeline

 The typical commands for running the pipeline on AlphaFold2, Colabfold and ESMFold modes are shown below.

+> You can run any combination of the models by providing them to the `--mode` parameter separated by a comma.
+For example: `--mode alphafold2,esmfold,colabfold` will run the three models in parallel.

 AlphaFold2 regular can be run using this command: